-- A strong focus on creating and maintaining an Information, Communications and Technology (ICT) rich learning environment. - Whole School English and Mathematic programs that are designed to prepare students for each Phase of Schooling. - A whole School Science program that is designed to stimulate students' interests in the area of Science. - A whole school Humanities and Social Sciences program that develops the student's ability to question, think critically, make decisions, and communicate effectively. - Indonesian Languages Program on both campuses. - A strong Physical Education Program with specialists across both sites supporting objectives in participation and talent development. - A sub-school program which is designed to focus on the creation of appropriate learning environments: - > Early Childhood Kindergarten to Year 2; - Primary Years 3 to 6; and - Senior Years 7 to 10 (preparation for post compulsory schooling). - Enrichment and extension class experiences for those who display talent across the curriculum. - Numerous in-school activities, camps, excursions that exist to enhance and support the curriculum. - Structured Work-Place Learning Opportunities for high school students as appropriate to need. - Nationally accredited Certificate course in Workplace Skills for Year 9 and 10 students. - Youth Emergency Services Cadet program to foster belonging and commitment to our broader community.
+- Whole School English and Mathematic programs that are designed to prepare students for each Phase of Schooling. - A whole School Science program that is designed to stimulate students' interests in the area of Science. - A whole school Humanities and Social Sciences program that develops the student's ability to question, think critically, make decisions, and communicate effectively. - A Physical Education Program with specialists across both sites supporting objectives in participation and talent development. - An increasing focus on critical and creative thinking to develop students ability to think broadly and deeply using skills, behaviours and dispositions such as reason, logic, resourcefulness, imagination and innovation in all learning areas at school and in their lives beyond school. - Integration of Information, Communications and Technology (ICT) throughout all learning areas. - A sub-school program which is designed to focus on the creation of appropriate learning environments: - > Early Childhood Kindergarten to Year 2; - Primary Years 3 to 6; and - Senior Years 7 to 10 (preparation for post compulsory schooling). - Enrichment and extension class experiences for those who display talent across the curriculum. - Numerous in-school activities, camps, excursions that enhance and support the curriculum. - Structured Work-Place Learning Opportunities for secondary students as appropriate to need. - Nationally accredited Certificate course for Year 9 and 10 students. - Youth Emergency Services Cadet program to foster belonging and commitment to our broader community. - A strong focus on social and emotional learning to support the holistic development of our young people.